Title

 Republic Act No. 11259 establishes the division of the Province of Palawan into three independent provinces—Palawan del Norte, Palawan Oriental, and Palawan del Sur—each with its own government, capital, and legislative districts to enhance local governance and resource management.

-Palawan del Norte is composed of Coron, Culion, Busuanga, Linapacan, Taytay, and El Nido.
+Palawan del Norte comprises Coron, Culion, Busuanga, Linapacan, Taytay, and El Nido.

-The capital towns are Taytay for Palawan del Norte, Roxas for Palawan Oriental, and Brooke's Point for Palawan del Sur.
+The capital/seats are Taytay for Palawan del Norte, Roxas for Palawan Oriental, and Brooke’s Point for Palawan del Sur.

-Each province has the powers to exercise continuous succession, sue and be sued, use a corporate seal, acquire and convey real or personal property, enter into contracts, and exercise other powers granted to corporations under the Local Government Code of 1991 and other laws.
+Each province is a political body corporate with perpetual succession and provincial corporate powers, including: to sue and be sued; use a corporate seal; acquire and convey property; enter into contracts; and exercise other corporate powers consistent with the Local Government Code and other laws.

-They commence upon the election and qualification of their provincial governor, vice governor, and majority of the sangguniang panlalawigan, with elections scheduled on the second Monday of May 2022.
+They become effective upon the election and qualification of their representatives held on the second Monday of May in 2022.

 Analyze Cases Smarter, Faster